-• CATEGORY Level B Level A Spins: Spins: Spins 2 Spin Maximum with no restrictions on release or catch and 3 Spin maximum allowed with standard release and catch only.
-Spin Maximum with no restrictions on release or catch and 4 Spin maximum allowed with standard release and catch only.
-Aerial Acrobatic Not Allowed with or without the toss.
-Aerial cartwheels ONLY (1) under the toss Baton Releases No Restrictions Reception No Restrictions Body Minor body moves on release only are allowed.
-Reception No Restrictions Aerial Cartwheels cannot be used in combination with any other body move.
-No other aerial acrobatics moves allowed Stationary Complex & Traveling Complex Single major body move under the toss Baton Releases No Restrictions Reception No Restrictions Single major body move with 2 spins under toss Baton Releases No Restrictions Reception No Restrictions Double major body move is allowed under the toss, either traveling or stationary.
+CATEGORY Level B Level A Spins 1 - 3 Spins Baton Releases No Restrictions Reception No Restrictions 1 - 4 Spins Baton Releases No Restrictions Reception No Restrictions Aerial Acrobatic Not Allowed with or without the toss.
+Aerial cartwheels ONLY (1) under the toss Baton Releases No Restrictions Reception No Restrictions Body Minor body moves on release only are allowed Reception No Restrictions Aerial Cartwheels cannot be used in combination with any other body move No other aerial acrobatic moves allowed Stationary Complex & Traveling Complex Single major body move under the toss Baton Releases No Restrictions Reception No Restrictions Single major body move with 2 spins under tose Baton Releases No Restrictions Reception No Restrictions Double major body move is allowed under the toss, either traveling or stationary.
 No limited number.
 Baton Releases No Restrictions Reception No Restrictions Rolls No continuous front neck rolls (with or without hands) No front neck figure 8's No monster rolls (partial or complete) No Restrictions